lee2nd/E-Commerce-CRM-System/README.md

 The feature include:
 1. Automated computing.
 2. Automated separating the summary information into 2 parts.
-3. Thoughtful UX
+3. Thoughtful UX.
-4. Concise UI
+4. Concise UI.
-5. Data visualization
+5. Data visualization.
-6. Customized drop down list
+6. Customized drop down list.

 The most difficult points:
 1. With 2 user using simultaneously, and it must separate the summary information into A, B part.